Below prospective students will find answers to several commonly-asked questions.

 Can I apply with GMAT scores, or are GRE scores required?

-Are their minimum tests scores for admission?
+Are there minimum tests scores for admission?

 No, with the exception of the English language tests.
 Admitted students who score below a 27 on the speaking subsection of the TOEFL iBT will be required to take an English placement test at Princeton.
 Students who do not pass the test will be required to enroll in English Language Program classes.